jordy-silva/ci-asana-service-desk-msp/README.md

 - Text from the *Deployment* section of this document has been copied and adapted from Code Institute's [example project](https://github.com/Code-Institute-Solutions/StudentExampleProjectGradeFive/blob/master/README.md)

 ### Media
-- The loading image in the button after clicking it was generated here: http://www.ajaxload.info
+- The loading image shown inside the button after clicking it was created here: http://www.ajaxload.info

 ### Acknowledgements
 - StackOverflow was consulted for help with different challenges during the project.